ramirogm/balena-radio/README.md

 ### No rotary knobs

-If you want to run the FinRadio without rotary knobs, then you can use the keyboard to change the tuning frequency and the volume.
+If you want to run the balenaRadio without rotary knobs, then you can use the keyboard to change the tuning frequency and the volume.

 Key assignments: